 (1) These shares generally vest five years from the grant date, subject to such persons continued employment.
 Dividends are paid with respect to such shares, regardless of whether the shares vest.

-(2) Based on the closing price of \$16.19 per share on the grant date.
+(2) Based on the closing price of \$16.77 per share on the last trading day immediately preceding the grant date.

 OUTSTANDING EQUITY AWARDS AT FISCAL YEAR END